mockoon/mockoon/README.md

 - try to give maximum details in order to reproduce the bug (providing the mock data you used could be useful)
 - purpose of Mockoon is to be simple, fast, easy to use, so keep in mind that some features **may not be implemented**!
 On purpose.

+## Community

+You can discuss all things related to Mockoon on the [Spectrum community](https://spectrum.chat/mockoon).
+It's also a good thing to discuss bugs and feature there requests before open an issue on this repository.

 ## Contributing

 If you are interested in contributing to Mockoon please see the document [CONTRIBUTING](https://github.com/255kb/mockoon/blob/master/CONTRIBUTING.md).